-The next afternoon, Joshua drove his friend to the rootworker’s shop.
-He had mixed feelings about it.
+The next afternoon, Joshua drove Thomas to a rootworker’s shop.
+Joshua had mixed feelings about it.
 Something was clearly very wrong with his friend.
-He wasn’t sleeping for more than a couple of hours at a time.
+Thomas wasn’t sleeping for more than a couple of hours at a time.
 Besides that, Thomas’ legs were swollen and discolored.

 Something had to be done.
 If his doctor couldn’t help him then Joshua was all out of ideas.
 All he could do was offer his support and look out for his friend.
 He didn’t see how some rootworker could do what an experienced physician couldn’t, but it didn’t really matter what he thought.

-The shelves were full of a wide assortment of objects that he didn’t recognize.
+The shelves were full of a wide assortment of products that he didn’t recognize.
 Joshua was bewildered by the assortment of strange objects like little stuffed dolls, jars of dust, railroad spikes, rusty skeleton keys, and a bin of dried snake skins.
-The only things that looked as though they belonged in a convenience store were musky smelling sticks of incense, bottles of liquid soap labeled with names like “Adam and Eve Wash”, spices and candles in jars etched with deities of whom he had never heard.
-He was so preoccupied that he didn’t notice the young woman standing next to him until she repeated her question.
+The only things that looked as though they belonged in a convenience store were musky smelling sticks of incense, bottles of liquid soap labeled with names like “Adam and Eve Wash,” spices and candles in jars etched with deities of whom he had never heard.
+He was so preoccupied, he didn’t notice the young woman standing next to him until she repeated her question.

 “Can I help you?”

 “Huh?
 Oh, sorry I didn’t hear you the first time.
 I’m just browsing while my friend is in the back.
 I was looking for snacks, but now I’m getting a little weirded out.
 Is…that a pile of dried chicken feet painted blue?”

 “Yes, they are used for making Ju Jus for protection.
 You know, to keep evil away.”